Dyslexia

 Visual aids can be used to support learning by making abstract concepts more concrete.

-1. Color Coding: Use different colors to highlight parts of speech, syllable types, or spelling patterns.
+1. Color coding: Use different colors to highlight parts of speech, syllable types, or spelling patterns.
 This can help students visually distinguish and understand different elements of language.

-3. Sequential Cards: For story retelling or sequencing events, use cards with pictures.
+3. Sequential cards: For story retelling or sequencing events, use cards with pictures.
 This provides a visual reference and can support the understanding of sequences and narrative structure.

 Movement-Based Learning